super-owesome/bobble_controllers/README.md

 TODO section.
 Describe how to install all development dependencies and how to run an automated test-suite of some kind.
 Potentially do this for multiple platforms via docker containers.
+CI tests should test these steps.

 ```sh
 mkdir -p bobble_workspace/src